nwg-piotr/azote/README.md

 ### Other Linux distributions:

 Packagers wanted!
 Personally I only maintain Arch (AUR) and Void Linux packages.
-Please do remember to copy all LICENSE* files to `/usr/share/licenses/azote/`.
+Please do remember to copy the LICENSE-COLORTHIEF file to `/usr/share/licenses/azote/`.

 **Dependencies:**

-- python
+- python (python3)
 - python-setuptools
 - python-gobject
 - python-pillow
 - gtk3
 - feh
 - xorg-xrandr
-- wmctrl

-**Optional:**
+**Optional dependencies:**

-- python-send2trash: trash support
+- python-send2trash: for trash support
+- grim: for screen color picker on Sway
+- slurp: for screen color picker on Sway
+- maim: for screen color picker on X11
+- imagemagick: for screen color picker on both Sway and X11
+- python-pyaml: (python3-yaml) for alacritty.yml toolbox

 Please use assets from the [latest release](https://github.com/nwg-piotr/azote/releases/latest).